Datarianna/Retro-Video-Game-Store-Database-and-Analysis/README.md

 ## Software Used
 - LucidChart for creating the ER Diagram
-- MySQL: for creating the database
+- MySQL: for creating the database and querying
 - Python Pandas Matplotlib, Seaborn: for data cleaning, manipulation, and visualization
 - Jupyter Notebook: for coding process
 - Tableau: For interactive dashboard